syncfusion-content/flutter-docs/Flutter/cartesian-charts/methods.md

 The [`showByIndex`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/TrackballBehavior/showByIndex.html) method is used to activate the trackball at the specified point index.

-[`pointIndex`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/TrackballDetails/pointIndex.html) index of the point for which the trackball must be shown.
+The [`pointIndex`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/TrackballDetails/pointIndex.html) specifies the index of the trackball point.

 {% tabs %}
 {% highlight dart %}